learn-co-curriculum/react-rails-project-setup-guide/README.md

 As a last step of the Rails setup, let's verify that the cookies and sessions middleware is working as expected.
-To do this, make a new controller action in the `ApplicationController` that uses the `sessions` hash and returns a JSON
+To do this, make a new controller action in the `ApplicationController` that uses the `session` hash and returns a JSON
 response:

 ```rb